Classes & Programs

 Pre Professional Division

 Classes in these divisions are graded by age, physical strength and development.
 Students are introduced to progressive levels of ballet technique following the school syllabus for each age-appropriate level.
 Advancement from level to level is based on annual faculty evaluations of the individual student’s technical ability, physical aptitude, strength, classroom effort and attendance.
 Entrance to Level I is by audition only.
 Students enrolled in Pre ballet would be reevaluated by the school faculty.
 The student’s feet, flexibility, turnout , structure and proportions are also taken into consideration, as these physical attributes are generally considered requisite for professional accomplishment in classical ballet.

 General auditions take place periodically throughout the year.
 If you are unable to attend one of the auditions scheduled, please call 215-587-6942 to organize an individual one.

 Each student’s development, work habits and progress through the curriculum will be evaluated each year to assure appropriate level placement for the subsequent year of study.
 Student progress is also evaluated on an ongoing basis and level adjustments will be made throughout the year when warranted.
-Students wishing to take on additional hours of study in lower level classes may do so, space permitting and with approval of the School Director, for an additional fee.

 NEW SCHOLARSHIP FUND FOR BOYS AGES 6 TO 17